 We all want others to accept us and include us in their activities.
 This need can be met in many ways, such as joining scouting or other youth organizations, and participating in school sports, musical, drama, and other activities.
 An extremely dangerous way to meet this need is to join a street gang.
 Illinois law defines such a gang basically as a group of people with a leadership structure who show a pattern of committing crimes.
 Some Illinois laws against gang crime can be violated by a single action, such as painting gang symbols on public or private property.
-Under these laws, gang members may:
+Under those laws, gang members may:

-- (1) have to post higher bail if charged with a crime related to gang activity; - (2) have to serve longer sentences for a crime if it was related to gang activity; - (3) be sentenced to do additional community service work as part of a sentence for crimes related to gangs; - (4) have their names and records put into a statewide police database listing gang members; - (5) be sued by local governments for damage caused by their gang activities, or have any real estate they own, if it is used for gang activities, seized by a local government; and - (6) lose, or be refused, driver's licenses or permits for crime related to gang activity that involved a motor vehicle.
-86
+- (1) be sentenced to longer terms for a crime if it was related to gang activity;81 - (2) be required to perform community service work as part of their sentences for crimes related to gangs;82 - (3) have their names and records put into a statewide police database listing gang members;83 - (4) be sued by local governments for damage caused by their gang activities, and have any real estate they own, if used for gang activities, seized by a local government;84 and - (5) lose, or be denied, driver's licenses or permits due to crime related to gang activity and involving a motor vehicle.85

-Using or threatening force to coerce a minor to join a street gang is a felony punishable by 4-15 years in prison and a fine up to \$25,000.87
+Using or threatening force to coerce a minor to join a street gang is a felony punishable by 4-15 years in prison and a fine up to \$25,000.86

-In a study of street gangs for the National Institute of Justice, researchers found that the average time from joining a gang until first arrest was only 6 months.
+In a study of street gangs done for the National Institute of Justice, researchers found that the average time from joining a gang until first arrest was only 6 months.87